adelezaini/MasterThesis/README.md

 The thesis work explores the response in the atmosphere-land interactions to an expected northward vegetation shift due to climate change.
 Plants are expected to move to higher latitude and altitude in response to the raising temperature.
 This vegetation response has itself effects to the climate, initiating climatic feedbacks that lead to an overall nonlinear response of the Earth system to the initial temperature change.
 One of these feedbacks is the so-called vegetation-BVOC-cloud feedback, that deals with a change in atmospheric composition, presence and distribution of aerosols, formation and duration of clouds.
 The focus will be on the boreal zone.

 ## Repo organisation
-- `data` folder contains the output data of simulations run in [NorESM2](https://github.com/NorESMhub/NorESM).
+- `data` folder contains the output data of simulations run in [NorESM2](https://github.com/NorESMhub/NorESM), ready to be analysed - the data is not uploaded on the GitHub repository because it takes too much storage capacity
-- `notebook` folder contains the analysis scripts to process data.
+- `notebook` folder contains the analysis scripts to process data
-- `process-data` folder contains the output files and plots after the analysis.
+- `processed-data` folder contains the output files and plots after the analysis
-- `training` folder contains some scripts to learn and train how to analyse modelled data - the data is not uploaded because it takes too much storage capacity.
+- `training` folder contains some scripts to learn and train how to analyse modelled data
+- `img` folder contains imported images
+- `figures` folder contains produced figures.

 ## Contributing